Treviso The Veneto, Italy Travel Guide

 Dedicated to modern art, featuring works by Arturo Martini and other 20th-century artists.
 Confirm opening hours as it has undergone renovation.

-Houses one of Europe's most important collections of advertising posters.
-Public access might be limited to appointments or special exhibitions.
+Houses one of Europe's's most important collections of advertising posters.
+Public access could be restricted to appointments or temporary exhibits.

-Focuses on rural life and traditions of the Treviso province, offering insights into local heritage.
+Focuses on rural daily life and traditions of the Treviso province, offering insights into local heritage.

-The city's main theater, hosting opera, ballet, classical concerts, and theatrical performances.
+The city's main theater, hosting opera, ballet, classical concerts, and plays and shows.
 Check program for schedules.

 Discover smaller private galleries and exhibition spaces throughout the city center, often showing contemporary local artists.